-The money generated by the Festival in past years has allowed FÉILE to foster an awareness and appreciation of Irish culture by supporting and sponsoring year-long arts and cultural programming, including traditional Irish music concerts, workshops in dance, music and the Irish language, theatrical productions, history and genealogy lectures and Irish film series.
-In addition FÉILE awards charitable donations and grants to support numerous cultural and charitable causes for such Irish Cultural endeavors as –
+FÉILE continues to foster Irish culture by supporting and sponsoring various arts programs including traditional Irish music, language, dance workshops, video histories, theatrical productions and workshops as well as history and geneology lectures.
+In addition, FÉILE awards charitable donations and grants to support numerous charitable causes for such Irish cultural endeavors as –

 - Joe Moran Memorial Scholarships for high school seniors